 Weddings are for happy tears only.

 Avoid seating people together who have a history they wish they could erase.
 Your wedding day is for happy tears only!
 At the same time, avoid placing your single girlfriends together at one table.
 Mix it up!

-Do use your seating plan to introduce people with similar interests, backgrounds, etc. Try to make everyone feel comfortable by offering a mix of familiar and new faces at each table.
+Use your seating plan to introduce people with similar interests and backgrounds.
+Try to make everyone feel comfortable by offering a mix of familiar and new faces at each table.